Clyde Foster

-Clyde Foster (November 21, 1931 – March 6, 2017) was an American scientist and mathematician.
-He worked for the Army Ballistic Missile Agency and then for NASA, and from 1975 to 1986 was the head of Equal Employment Opportunity at Marshall Space Flight Center in Huntsville, Alabama.
-He is credited with setting up training programs that allowed hundreds of African Americans to get the training necessary for positions and promotions at NASA in Huntsville, when Alabama was segregated and African Americans were denied those opportunities.
-To that purpose he also helped found a Computer Science program at his alma mater, Alabama A&M University, a historically black university, where he headed the Computer Science program while on loan from NASA.
+Clyde Foster (November 21, 1931 – March 6, 2017) was an American mathematician and NASA official, mayor, educator and education administrator.

+He worked for the Army Ballistic Missile Agency (which became NASA), from 1955 to 1986; working originally as a "human computer" and eventually as head of Equal Employment Opportunity at Marshall Space Flight Center in Huntsville, Alabama.
+Throughout the 1960s, he got more Black people NASA jobs, advanced the education of more Black computer programming students and cleared the path toward equality more enduringly than any other Black NASA employee.

+He set up a training programs that allowed hundreds of African Americans to get the training necessary for positions and promotions at NASA in Huntsville, when Alabama was segregated and African Americans were denied those opportunities.
+He also helped establish a Computer Science degree program at his alma mater, Alabama A&M University (a historically black university) where he headed the Computer Science program while on loan from NASA.
 In 1981 he was awarded the Philip A. Hart Award for his "significant contribution toward improving urban and working environments".

-Foster was also a community activist, and helped revive Triana, Alabama, a small majority-African American community near Huntsville; he was instrumental in the community regaining its charter, was a plaintiff in lawsuits filed over DDT pollution in Triana, and for two decades served as its mayor.
+Foster was also a community activist, and helped revive Triana, Alabama, a small, all-African American community near Huntsville.
+He was instrumental in the community regaining its charter, was a plaintiff in lawsuits filed over DDT pollution in Triana, and for two decades served as its mayor.

+Early life and education

+Clyde Foster with family in his youth.

+Clyde Foster was born in Birmingham, Alabama, on November 21, 1931, as the sixth child of twelve.
+Birmingham had spent generations mired in Jim Crow when Foster was growing up.
+He said there were, “Two sets of everything, one for colored and one for the white.
+Signs was posted on water fountains, restrooms and at that time, you could not purchase a hamburger or hotdog because there was no public facilities [that allowed blacks], including restaurants.”